 The answer depends on how often you use it and how much food waste you produce.
 If you only throw food scrap into the garbage once a week, cleaning your garbage disposal may only need to happen every few months.
 However, cleaning it more frequently is necessary if you put a lot of food scrap in your garbage.

 Weekly cleaning can help your garbage disposal remain fresh and odor-free.
-Before cleaning your garbage disposal, please turn off the power to it and ensure no one is near it while you clean.
+Before cleaning your garbage disposal, please turn off the power and ensure no one is near it while you clean.
 It would help if you located the breaker in your home’s service panel under your sink.
-A cleaning sponge moistened with dish soap can be used to scrub the disposal’s baffle.
+A cleaning sponge moistened with dish soap can scrub the disposal’s baffle.
 Rinse it regularly to remove any leftover gunk.

 Cleaning garbage disposal is more involved than simply wiping out a sink.
 Before you attempt this task, be sure to check the switch located under the sink.
 Make sure no large objects are clogging it.
 You should avoid sticking your hands down the disposal, but if you think there are, use a flashlight to look inside.
 If you find any, you can use tongs to retrieve them.